-(4-3-2) Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
+(4-3-2) Anatomy and Physiology I is the first part of a two-course sequence.
+It is a study of the structure and function of the human body including cells, tissues and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
+Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 Content may be either integrated or specialized.
-Laboratory experiments in vertebrate physiology and the dissection of a mammal.
+Laboratory experiments vertebrate physiology and the dissection of a mammal.